JoshFundBoard/deveval/README.md

 Code is already in place to pull a menu of possible desserts from Airtable.
 You should do the following with it:

 1. Create a button for each dessert, in alphabetical order.
+2. Make sure to only use valid data!
+At least one of the results from Airtable isn't usable.
-2. When a button is clicked, change it to a selected state (and example is provided).
+3. When a button is clicked, change it to a selected state (an example is provided).
-3. Allow the user to select up to 3 buttons.
+4. Allow the user to select up to 3 buttons.
 If they try to select a 4th button, show an error message instead.
+You can position the error message anywhere, at the top or bottom of the dessert buttons would be good.
-4. Add code so the input for collecting a user's name works.
+5. Add code so the input for collecting a user's name works.
-5. When the user clicks the save button their choices should be recorded in Airtable.
+6. When the user clicks the save button their choices should be recorded in Airtable.
 The saga file already has a postChoices function for this, you just need to write the saga code to listen for the Redux action to trigger it, as well as the reducer code for it.
-6. Show a message for the current status of the save, any errors, and whether it succeeded.
+7. Show a message for the current status of the save, any errors, and whether it succeeded.
 This can go wherever you like, next to the save button is fine.

 You're not being tested on your design skills, an example layout screenshot is provided in the imgs folder.
 But if you enjoy design feel free to add your own enhancements.